catec/leica_point_cloud_processing/README.md

 It has been designed to be used in combination with the [leica_scanstation](https://github.com/fada-catec/leica_scanstation) package, which allows to control the scanstation to make a scan of an aeronautical part.
 When the scan is finished, you get the point cloud that proceeds to be analyzed.
 In order to reproduce this behaviour if the device is not available, we created a [simulator](https://github.com/fada-catec/leica_gazebo_simulator).

 It is involved in the ROSIN project [Large_3D_inspection](http://wiki.ros.org/large_3d_inspection)

-NOTE: the following release is an alpha experimental release corresponding to Milestone 2 of the ROSIN project.

 ## Set up ##
 1. Create a workspace and clone *leica_scanstation* (for listed dependencies)